 Day 1 – Waterfalls and Lochs

-Our five day highland tour kicked off in Edinburgh, with a 9am departure from Rabbie’s centrally located office.
-Here, a mulitude of tours depart (there’s even a live departure board!), and you can grab a coffee or something to eat to get you going after you’ve checked in.
+Our five day Scottish highland tour kicked off in Edinburgh, with a 9am departure from Rabbie’s centrally located office.
+Here, a multitude of tours depart (there’s even a live departure board!), and you can grab a coffee or something to eat to get you going after you’ve checked in.

 Once we were checked in, we walked the two minutes up the street to find our bus, where we were introduced to our driver and guide, Ross.
 Ross was to be with us on the whole trip, keeping us entertained and informed, whilst hunting out all the best spots for photography and sight-seeing.